AI Code Assistants Are Not Replace-All: When to Trust and When to Verify

 $pattern = '/^(\(?\d{3}\)?[-.\s]?)?\d{3}[-.\s]?\d{4}$/';

 Refactoring.
-AI excels at mechanical transformations.
-Converting a class from one pattern to another, extracting methods, renaming variables across a file, converting callbacks to arrow functions.
-The before and after are easy to compare.
+AI excels at mechanical transformations — converting a class from one pattern to another, extracting methods, renaming variables across a file.
+The before-and-after diff tells you immediately whether it got it right.

 Documentation and docblocks.
-Generating PHPDoc blocks, README sections, and inline explanations from existing code is a strong suit.
-The AI reads the code and describes what it does, which is a task perfectly suited to pattern matching over large training corpora.
+Generating PHPDoc blocks, README sections, and inline explanations from existing code?
+Let the AI do it.
+It reads the code and describes what it does, and that's a task it's genuinely built for.

 Where AI Confidently Produces Bugs

-The failure modes are as consistent as the strengths, and they share their own common trait: the correctness depends on context the AI does not have or cannot reason about reliably.
+The failure modes are just as predictable as the strengths, and they share their own common trait: correctness depends on context the AI doesn't have or can't reason about reliably.
+This is where blind trust in AI-generated code gets expensive.

 Security-sensitive code.
-AI assistants have a concerning tendency to produce code that is almost secure.
-Consider this authentication check that an AI might generate:
+AI assistants have a concerning tendency to produce code that's *almost* secure.
+Here's a real example — an authentication check that Copilot suggested in one of my projects:

 // AI-generated — looks correct but has a subtle issue